Rithvikns/python/Coding_problems/problem_5/problem_discription.md

+# Problem Statement

+This ia a hackerrank problem

 You are given an HTML code snippet of  lines.
 Your task is to detect and print all the HTML tags, attributes and attribute values.